Published May 23, 2025

 When this will happen:

-General Availability (Worldwide, GCC, GCC-High, DoD): Rollout will begin in mid-June 2025 and is expected to complete by late June 2025.
+General Availability (Worldwide, GCC, GCC-High, DoD): Rollout will begin in late June 2025 (previously mid-June) and is expected to complete by early July 2025 (previously late June).

 How this affects your organization: